PYLARIFY AI™ enables accurate, efficient, and reproducible quantification of PYLARIFY® PET/CT scans2,3

 - with suspected recurrence based on elevated serum prostate-specific antigen (PSA) level.

-- FDA clearance letter for aPROMISE.
-Food and Drug Administration.
-July 27, 2021.
+- FDA clearance letter for aPROMISE X. Food and Drug Administration.
+April 29, 2022.